mulderp/mulderp.github.com/_posts/2014-01-02-A-Blog-With-Thorax.md

 ## Setup a router

 The Thorax generator support scaffolding of all important application components.
-As such, let's scaffold a Router which is very similar to a [Backbone.Router](http://backbonejs.org/#Router):
+As such, let's scaffold a Router.
+A Router in Thorax is very similar to a [Backbone.Router](http://backbonejs.org/#Router):

     $ yo thorax:router posts